anilkunwar/physics-with-microcomputer2026/arduino/README.md

-# How to Download and Install Arduino IDE 2
+# How to Download and Install Arduino IDE 2 (Along with Addition of ESP32 Support)
 ### **Step-by-Step: Upgrading to Arduino IDE 2.x on Ubuntu**

 Since AppImages run as self-contained executables without modifying system libraries, installing the modern IDE is quick and won't conflict with older packages.